uozor/Pokemon-TCG-Database/README.md

 - Html - Less than a day (No more than an hour) - extra time allotted for review and additions as needed
 - CSS - Over three hours of work time.
 Css displays can change as code is updated and never truly completed
-- JavaScript - morE than 8 hours.
+- JavaScript - More than 8 hours.
 Will have to constantly revist code to updat or dry up code to make it look better and run smoother
 - Review and structure - throughout every major change be sure to review entire code for any breaks or errors that may appear - ongoing